Cranjit9/PathQC/README.md

 ## Overview

-This pipeline analyzes GTEx (Genotype-Tissue Expression) whole-slide histological image features to predict tissue quality metrics.
+This pipeline analyzes GTEx (Genotype-Tissue Expression) whole-slide histological image features to predict tissue quality metrics both **tissue-specific** and **pan-tissue modeling** approaches.
 The primary goal is to build predictive models that can estimate RNA integrity (RIN scores) and tissue degradation levels (autolysis scores) from extracted image features across different human tissue types.

 ## What We're Predicting